-Subsequent to the reporting date, shareholder of the Company has resolved in its annual general meeting held on 20 April 2022 to initiate a share buyback program by Emaar Properties PJSC of not more than 1% of its issued share capital.
+The shareholders of the Company have resolved, in its Annual General Meeting held on 20 April 2022, to initiate a share buyback program by Emaar Properties PJSC of not more than 1% of its issued share capital.
 The proposed buyback scheme is subject to regulatory approvals.
 Further, subject to applicable regulatory approval, Board of Directors of the Company would decide whether to sell or cancel these shares.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) As at 31 March 2022 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) As at 30 June 2022 (Unaudited)